syncfusion-content/wpf-docs/wpf/Classic/AutoComplete/Auto-Append-Support.md

 ---
 layout: post
 title: Auto Append Support in WPF AutoComplete Control | Syncfusion
-description: Learn here all about Auto Append Support support in Syncfusion WPF AutoComplete (Classic) control and more.
+description: Learn here all about Auto Append Support in Syncfusion WPF AutoComplete (Classic) control, its elements and more.
 platform: wpf
 control: AutoComplete
 documentation: ug